socketio/socket.io/docs/API.md

 ##### With `extraHeaders`

-Note: will only work if `polling` transport is enabled (which is the default)
+This only works if `polling` transport is enabled (which is the default).
+Custom headers will not be appended when using `websocket` as the transport.
+This happens because the WebSocket handshake does not honor custom headers.
+(For background see the [WebSocket protocol RFC](https://tools.ietf.org/html/rfc6455#section-4))

 ```js
 const socket = io({